 Are newcomers treated as second-class citizens in Canada?
 Some worry that they will have less freedom to participate in activities that they enjoyed in their home country.
 This should not be the case.
 Canada is a country with a strong history of upholding rights and freedoms that enable its residents to live fully and freely.
 In fact, the Canadian Charter of Rights and Freedoms guarantees certain rights to permanent residents as well as equal protection and equal benefit of the law to everyone without discrimination.

 The Canadian Charter of Rights and Freedoms

-The Canadian Charter of Rights and Freedoms is a document that summarizes the rights and freedoms Canadians believe are necessary in a free and democratic society.
+The Canadian Charter of Rights and Freedoms is a document that summarizes the rights and freedoms Canadians believe are necessary for a free and democratic society.
 It is an integral part of the country’s constitution.
 The charter protects and recognizes the following fundamental freedoms:

 - Freedom of speech – You have the right to express your beliefs and opinions freely (including through a free press).

 - Freedom of association – You may meet and interact with anyone you wish and gather peacefully with other people.

 - Freedom of religion – You may choose to practise any religion or no religion at all.